-We departed Chivay for a look at the Colca Canyon which descends more than 10,000 feet making it the deepest canyon in the world.
-Despite low agricultural prices which make farming unprofitable, people still cultivate some of the terraces which line the canyon.
+We departed Chivay for the Colca Canyon which descends more than 10,000 feet and is the deepest canyon in the world.
+Despite low agricultural prices which make farming unprofitable, people still cultivate some of the canyon’s many terraced fields.

 The Colca Canyon is also home to Condor Cross (Cruz Del Condor) where Andean condors make daily appearances, soaring within feet of the tourist hordes.
 These magnificent vultures have up to a 10-and-a-half foot wingspan and come in brown for juveniles and black & white for adults.
 There are also giant hummingbirds, the world’s largest.
 Everything is bigger in Peru.

-We visited two Spanish towns, each dominated by a Catholic Church on a town square.
+We visited two Spanish-style towns, each dominated by a Catholic Church on a town square.
 Despite the tourist influx, they maintain a nice feel and gentle vibe.
-The town of Yanque had a lovely earthquake-damaged church, the Iglesia Inmaculada Concepción de Yanque, with its Sunday morning Mass underway.
+The town of Yanque had a lovely earthquake-damaged church, the Iglesia Inmaculada Concepción de Yanque, with Sunday Mass underway.
 The town of Maca boasts its Iglesia de Maca.
 There’s a story to these towns, known as “reductions,” which were founded by the Spanish to resemble Spanish villages.
-Starting in 1570, more than a million Inca farmers were relocated there, often by force.
+Beginning in 1570, more than a million Inca farmers were relocated there, often by force.